 Boozing nearby the Hanoi night market

-After spending ample time at the crowded Hanoi night market, it is time to escape the herds of people and head to a place that is a bit more relaxing.
+After spending ample time at the crowded Hanoi Old Quarter, it is time to escape the herds of people and head to a place that is a bit more relaxing.
 Walk along Hang Bac Street to Ta Hien Street to treat yourself to a fresh beer.
 You are welcome to join locals at any of the bars, where visitors will find the city’s youth around plastic chairs lining the roads with a beer in tow.
 This area is also filled with passing travelers, so feel free to join in on the fun.
 A mug of local or fresh beer is around US$.5, some of the cheapest beer you will find in all of Asia.

 Read more of our comprehensive guide of things to see and do in addition to travel tips when visiting the Hanoi Old Quarter, here.